Customer Revenue Received in Advance

 Revenue Received in Advance Journal Entry

-The accounting records will show the following bookkeeping transaction entries to record the revenue received in advance.
+The accounting records will show the following bookkeeping transaction entries to record the income received in advance.

 Revenue Received in Advance Journal Entry Explained